hazelcast/hazelcast-reference-manual/src/Map-QueryResultSizeLimiter.md

 ### Preventing Out of Memory Exceptions

 It is very easy to trigger an out of memory exception (OOME) with query based map methods, especially with large clusters or heap sizes.
-For example, on a 5 node cluster with 10 GB of data and 25 GB heap size per node, a single call of `IMap.entrySet()` fetches 50 GB of data and crashes the calling instance.
+For example, on a cluster with five members having 10 GB of data and 25 GB heap size per member, a single call of `IMap.entrySet()` fetches 50 GB of data and crashes the calling instance.

-A call of `IMap.values()` may return too much data for a single node.
+A call of `IMap.values()` may return too much data for a single member.
 This can also happen with a real query and an unlucky choice of predicates, especially when the parameters are chosen by a user of your application.

 To prevent this, you can configure a maximum result size limit for query based operations.
 This is not a limit like `SELECT * FROM map LIMIT 100`, which you can achieve by a [Paging Predicate](#filtering-with-paging-predicates).
-A maximum result size limit for query based operations is meant to be a last line of defense to prevent your nodes from retrieving more data than they can handle.
+A maximum result size limit for query based operations is meant to be a last line of defense to prevent your members from retrieving more data than they can handle.

 The Hazelcast component which calculates this limit is the `QueryResultSizeLimiter`.

 #### Setting Query Result Size Limit

 If the `QueryResultSizeLimiter` is activated, it calculates a result size limit per partition.
-Each `QueryOperation` runs on all partitions of a node, so it collects result entries as long as the node limit is not exceeded.
+Each `QueryOperation` runs on all partitions of a member, so it collects result entries as long as the member limit is not exceeded.
 If that happens, a `QueryResultSizeExceededException` is thrown and propagated to the calling instance.

-This feature depends on an equal distribution of the data on the cluster nodes to calculate the result size limit per node.
+This feature depends on an equal distribution of the data on the cluster members to calculate the result size limit per member.
 Therefore, there is a minimum value defined in `QueryResultSizeLimiter.MINIMUM_MAX_RESULT_LIMIT`.
 Configured values below the minimum will be increased to the minimum.

 ##### Local Pre-check